xmtp/xmtp-message-history-server/README.md

 # XMTP Message History Server

-A simple, asynchronous file server to support XMTP Message History transfers.
+A simple, asynchronous file server provided as an example to support XMTP Message History transfers.

 Running this server allows XMTP service providers to provide the ability for users to securely upload message history bundles via a `POST` request and retrieve them via a `GET` request using a unique ID assigned upon upload.
 It is expected that these uploaded bundles should be: encrypted, short-lived, non-guessable, with scoped access to only authorized parties.

 ## Getting Started